Once in a Lifetime (play): Productions

-Hart had written the original draft of the play himself in 1929.
-Producer Sam Harris arranged then for Kaufman to work with him on several substantial rewrites.
-It was the first of their many collaborations.
-The original Broadway production, directed by Kaufman, opened at the Music Box Theatre on September 24, 1930, and ran for 406 performances.
+Following problematic tryouts in Atlantic City and Brighton Beach, and a series of major rewrites including an entirely new third act written at the last minute by Moss Hart, the original Broadway production, directed by George S. Kaufman, opened at the Music Box Theatre on September 24, 1930.
+It was an immediate success, and ran for 406 performances, lasting two weeks shy of a year.

 The cast included Grant Mills as Jerry Hyland, Jean Dixon as May Daniels, Hugh O'Connell as George Lewis, Spring Byington as Helen Hobart, Charles Halton as Herman Glogauer, Janet Currie as Phyllis Fontaine, Eugenie Frontai as Florabel Leigh, Sally Phipps as Susan Walker, and Kaufman as Lawrence Vail, a role Moss Hart essayed later in the run.

-Hart's agent at this time was Frieda Fishbein, who bought a lawsuit against Hart contending she was entitled to a percentage of royalties from plays produced by Harris.
-The matter was settled out of court for an undisclosed amount.
+Hart's agent at this time was Frieda Fishbein, who subsequently brought a lawsuit against Hart contending she was entitled to a percentage of royalties from plays produced by Harris.
+The matter was settled out of court in 1940 for an undisclosed amount.